 of movement.
 Something else you can try to bring out the background

-if it's not too far away is to use flash--slaved off the master--to
+if it's not too far away is to use flash--triggered off the main unit--to

 illuminate the background only.
 Then you can set your camera for the

-fastest shutter speed that will synch with your master flash.
+fastest shutter speed that will synch with your main flash.